 Is It Safe?

-While there hasn’t been a lot of studies done on the safety and efficacy of medical marijuana, some side effects of taking it include:
+While there haven’t been a lot of studies done on the safety and efficacy of medical marijuana, some side effects of taking it could possibly include:

 - Increased heart rate

 - Impaired memory

 There is great debate on the addiction associated with medical marijuana use.
 Another risk is for patients that smoke it.
 Smoking can increase your chances of COPD or lung cancer.
 It is important to work with a medical provider when beginning any alternative treatment.

 In states where medical marijuana is legal, you can go to dispensaries to get it.
 You should always consult with your doctor before starting any treatment.
 You will also need to get a medical marijuana card from a healthcare provider.
 The laws for medical marijuana vary by state so ensure you read up on the laws for your state before trying to obtain a license.

 If you suffer from a chronic condition and are considering using medical marijuana when other treatment options have failed, you will need to talk to your healthcare provider.
 Your doctor can help you determine if using medical marijuana could potentially benefit you.

 Contact Transformative Health today to learn more about medical marijuana or fill out the form below: